The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 Inequality:

-The high cost of AI technology, infrastructure, and support means
+- The Digital Divide: The high cost of AI technology, infrastructure,

-cannot, widening the gap.
+under-resourced schools cannot, widening the gap.

-groups, perpetuating existing inequalities.
+students from marginalized groups, perpetuating existing inequalities.

-Students without reliable devices or internet at home cannot benefit
+- Lack of Access: Students without reliable devices or internet at

-from AI-powered learning outside of school hours.
-For AI to reduce
+home cannot benefit from AI-powered learning outside of school hours.

-inequality, it requires deliberate policy focus on equitable funding,
+For AI to reduce inequality, it requires deliberate policy focus on

-infrastructure deployment, bias mitigation, universal design for
+equitable funding, infrastructure deployment, bias mitigation, universal

-connectivity.
+devices and connectivity.

-10.What does the
+10.What

-future likely hold for AI in education?
+does the future likely hold for AI in education?

 The future points towards deeper integration,